pubnub/pubnub-mcp-server/resources/sdk_docs/rust_access-manager.md

 # Access Manager v3 API for Rust SDK

-Access Manager lets servers grant clients time-limited tokens with embedded permissions to PubNub resources, optionally restricted to a specific authorized_user_id.
+Access Manager enforces security for client access to PubNub resources by issuing time-limited tokens with embedded permissions.
+Tokens can:
+- Expire after a specified TTL (minutes).

-- Supports resource lists and regex patterns.
+- Use resource lists or RegEx patterns.
-- Multiple resources and different permission levels in one request.
+- Grant mixed permission levels in one request.
-- authorized_user_id restricts token usage to a single userId (UUID).
+- Optionally restrict usage to a single authorized_user_id.

+User ID / UUID
-User ID / UUID: Some APIs use UUID, but it holds the value of the userId set during initialization.
+- User ID is also referred to as UUID in some APIs and responses and holds the value of the userId parameter set during initialization.

-For more on Access Manager v3, see Manage Permissions with Access Manager v3.
+For more information, see Manage Permissions with Access Manager v3.

 Add any of the following features to Cargo.toml to use this API: